philips-software/TextSimilarityProcessor/README.md

 Execute the `similarity_ui.py`, which will open the UI window where you need to enter the options like,

 1. Path to the test/requirement/other other document to be analyzed.
-2. Similarity to be processed (find out 100% match, 99% etc...)
-3. Unique ID in the csv/xlsx column ID(0/1 etc...)
+2. Unique ID in the csv/xlsx column ID(0/1 etc...)
-4. Steps/Description id for content matching (column of interest IDs in the csv/xlsx seperated by , like 1,2,3)
+3. Steps/Description id for content matching (column of interest IDs in the csv/xlsx seperated by , like 1,2,3)
-5. If new requirement / test to me checked with existing, enable the check box and paste the content to be checked in the new text box.
+4. If new requirement / test to me checked with existing, enable the check box and paste the content to be checked in the new text box.

 Option 2: commandline
 --------
 ```
 $ python similarity_processor\similarity_cmd.py --h
-usage: similarity_cmd.py [-h] [--path --p] [--simindex --s] [--uniqid --u]
+usage: similarity_cmd.py [-h] [--path --p]  [--uniqid --u]
                      [--colint --c]

 Text Similarity Index Processor